riteshsoni10/jenkins_seed_job/README.md

 In the above image,

-  - Build Number 5 represents first time application deployment
+  - Build Number 5 represents `first time application deployment`

-  - Build Number 6  represents when the application is already deployed.
+  - Build Number 6  represents when the rollout of `application already deployed` is preformed.

 > Source: LinuxWorld Informatics Pvt.
 Ltd